Buying Property from the City of Newburgh

-Only applicants who have submitted a PODA that meets the criteria outlined above will be able to schedule an appointment for a property inspection.
+Unless otherwise noted, only applicants who have submitted a PODA that meets the criteria outlined above will be able to schedule an appointment for a property inspection.
 Property inspections are generally scheduled by appointment only through the Planning and Development Office.

 All applicants must have a signed waiver of liability (PDF) on file prior to scheduling an appointment and/or before entering a property.